The NEW Taste of CollectionSee full Range

 Meals: B

-A superb walk today to experience an important Roman site with spectacular scenery.
-Departing Borrenes the route takes you to Las Médulas, an archaeological park where you can do a 6km loop to take in the highlights.
-In the 1st Century, Romans searching for gold used hydraulic power techniques to tunnel into the mountainside.
-It was abandoned after 200 years and the effect of the ancient technology used by the Romans is still visible today, with the landscape noticeably affected exposing red clay eroded hillsides flanked by chestnut trees.
-It's a fascinating site and taking in the view of the hills from Orellán is highly recommended.
+A superb walk today to experience a UNESCO World Heritage listed cultural site.
+Departing Borrenes we recommend taking the detour to Las Médulas, an historic gold-mining site which was the most important gold mine in the Roman Empire.
+Now a UNESCO World Heritage Site, we recommend taking a short 4km/2.5mi circular route that goes through La Cuevona and La Cueva de la Encantada to explore the area.
+Searching for gold, the Romans developed hydraulic power techniques to tunnel into the mountainside.
+Abandoned after 200 years, the effect of the ancient technology is visible today, with the landscape noticeably affected exposing red clay eroded hillsides flanked by chestnut trees.
+It's fascinating, and taking in the view of the hills from Orellán is highly recommended.
 The Camino continues with a descent to Puente de Domingo Flórez.
-Distance 15-21km/9-13mi, +350m/1150 ft
+Walking: 15-19km/9-11.9mi, +350m/1150 ft

 Meals: B

-The route leaves Castile and Leon to enter Galicia in the province of Ourense, following the flow of the River Sil, starting with an ascent past an old hydroelectric facility.
-The way is undulating along the valley with impressive countryside views and an introduction to the slate mining traditions of the region.
-The town of Sobradelo is a perfect lunch spot before continuing on a level route to O Barco, where wine growing is important for the economy.
-Distance 18km/11 mi, +144m /475 ft
+Today you leave Castile and Leon and enter Galicia, following the flow of the River Sil.
+Starting with an ascent past an old hydroelectric facility, the way is undulating along the valley.
+There are impressive countryside views and you'll see the rural Galician architecture of beautiful black slate roofs.
+Mediterranean vegetation alternates with vineyards of the DO Valdeorras, a characteristic wine that is aged in 'Covas' (caves).
+The town of Sobradelo is a perfect lunch spot before continuing on a level route to O Barco and your hotel.
+Walking: 18km/11 mi, +144m /475 ft

 Meals: B